rohan9769/TakeHomeFetchRewardsFE/README.md

 # Minimum Requirements

-- Display a form with inputs for each field outlined
+- Display a form with inputs for each field outlined above
 - Allow a user to complete and submit the form
 - Do not allow form submission without completing the entire form
 - Provide feedback upon successful form submission